DLinthorne/LLP-Experiments/README.md

 - [MATHUSLA.nb](MATHUSLA.nb) MATHUSLA is a large transverse box detector above the ATLAS IP.
 Specs based on https://arxiv.org/abs/1901.04040
 - [SHIP.nb](SHIP.nb) SHIP is a fixed target oblate cyclindrical detector using the SPSS IP.
 Specs based on https://arxiv.org/abs/2009.06003

+## t-channel production
+Within[Feynrules](Feynrules/) you'll find A t-channel production model file used for proper forward scattering where the dark and visible sectors interact through a new scalar bi-fundamental.

+The bi-fundamentals are denoted with su11, su12, su21, su22..., where u etc explicitly specifies the QCD flavour index and the numbers are the explicit dark non-Abelian group indices.
+Similarly, the dark quarks are labeled as qv11, qv12, qv21, qv22.

 ## Pythia Example